sebvannistel/PolyglotSubs-Kodi/CONTRIBUTING.md

 #### Coding Standards
 *   Please follow the existing code style.
-*   Run `flake8` to check for linting errors before submitting a pull request.
-Configuration is in `.flake8`.
+*   Run `pre-commit run --all-files` to check for linting errors before submitting a pull request.
+Configuration is in `.pre-commit-config.yaml`.
 *   Ensure your code is well-commented, especially in complex or non-obvious parts.

 #### Submitting Pull Requests